Plasma model and Drude model permittivities in Lifshitz formula: Introduction

 The layout of the paper is the following.
-In Sec.\ II, we derive the fluctuation-dissipation theorem due to Callen and Welton.
-In Sec.\ III, the linear response theory is considered for Hamiltonian systems exerted by external action and the respective generalized susceptibility is obtained.
-The Sec.\ IV is dealing with the practical application of FDT in the problem under consideration.
-Here we discuss also the Lifshitz approach to description of the electromagnetic field in a material media.
-In Sec.\ V, we formulate briefly the main inference of of the paper, namely, there are no theoretical arguments in favour of using the Drude model permittivity in the Lifshitz formula.
-In Appendix A, we discuss the interpretation of the FDT proposed by Callen and Welton, specifically in what way the dissipation is included in this theorem.
-In Appendix B, we reconsider the transition to the imaginary frequencies when deriving the Lifshitz formula with plasma model permittivity and reveal exactly the reason that prevents passage to Matsubara frequencies if the Drude model permittivity is utilized.
+In Sec.\ II, we derive the averaged anticommutator-commutator relation within the framework of the Hamiltonian dynamics.
+In Sec.\ III, the linear response theory is considered for Hamiltonian systems exerted by external action and the respective susceptibility is obtained.
+In Sec.\ IV, the physical fluctuation-dissipation theorem is derived and its practical use is considered.
+In Sec.\ V, we analyse the possibility to apply the plasma model and Drude model permittivities in the AC-relation and in the physical FDT.
+Preliminary we discuss the Lifshitz approach to description of the electromagnetic field in a material media.
+In Sec.\ VI, Conclusion, we formulate briefly the main inference of the paper, namely: there are no theoretical arguments in favour of using either plasma model permittivity or the Drude model permittivity in the Lifshitz formula.
+In Appendix A, we accomplish transition to the imaginary frequencies when deriving the Lifshitz formula with the plasma model permittivity at finite temperature.